dhis2/dhis2-docs/src/developer/web-api/metadata.md

 ### Merge data elements { #data_element_merge }

+> **Caution**
+>
+> Merging DataElements should be carried out with the utmost care.
+Knowing
+> the potential side effects of a merge should be fully understood before performing
+> the merge.
+The merging of DataElements has far-reaching effects.
+The information below
+> will try to help show what's involved in a DataElement merge.
+A DataElement merge
+> touches all the major parts or the system (metadata, data, tracker and analytics).

 The data element merge endpoint allows you to merge a number of data elements (sources) into a target data element.

 #### Authorisation